adnan-drina/quay-demo/docs/index.md

 This developer-focused walkthrough provides a simple guide for using the Red Hat Quay Container Registry when working with containerized applications.
 The walkthrough will not cover the Red Hat Quay installation and configuration process.
 For more information on Red Hat Quay installation, please see [Batteries-Included Quay Install on Red Hat OpenShift](https://www.youtube.com/watch?v=1_6jLGF5ByE)

-For this walkthrough, we assume that our users have access to a pre-provisioned instance of Quay, have cloned our [demo code](https://github.com/adnan-drina/quay-demo), and can successfully execute the [setup scripts](00-setup-demo-environment.md).
+For this walkthrough, we assume that our users have access to a pre-provisioned instance of Quay and have an existing or can create a new Quay user account.

 ### Red Hat Quay: A private container registry for distributed, secure development

 Red Hat Quay is a private container registry that stores, builds, and deploys container images.
 It analyzes your images for security vulnerabilities, identifying potential issues that can help you mitigate security risks.
 Additionally, it delivers georeplication and BitTorrent distribution to increase performance across distributed development sites and increase resiliency and redundancy for disaster recovery.